-We know that serious attacks on software occur world-wide on a daily basis, targeting individuals, corporations and governments alike.
+We know that serious attacks on software occur worldwide on a daily basis, targeting individuals, corporations, and governments alike.
 When these attacks target the software that controls critical infrastructure such as the power grid or maritime container shipping, the consequences can be even more serious.
 Vulnerabilities in the software that supports container shipping can disrupt commerce and enable smuggling, theft, and terrorism.
-And these software vulnerabilities can even sink ships.
-The key to the prevention of such attacks is a comprehensive cybersecurity program that includes in-depth vulnerability assessment of the software that control the shipping process.
+These software vulnerabilities can even sink ships.
+The key to the prevention of such attacks is a comprehensive cybersecurity program that includes an in-depth vulnerability assessment of the software that control the shipping process.

 Elisa Heymann is a senior scientist within the NSF Cybersecurity Center of Excellence at the University of Wisconsin and an associate professor at the Autonomous University of Barcelona, where she codirects the MIST software vulnerability assessment.
 Elisa was also in charge of the Grid/Cloud Security Group at the UAB and participated in two major European grid projects: EGI-InSPIRE and the European Middleware Initiative (EMI).
 Elisa’s research interests include security and resource management for grid and cloud environments.
 Her research is supported by the NSF, the Spanish government, the European Commission, and NATO.